Chest compressions — The first-line response

 During cardiac arrest, stoppage of oxygenated blood supply can damage the brain in only a few minutes.
 It can prove to be fatal within eight to ten minutes.
 1

-Why is compression important?
+Why is compression necessary?

 The opportunity for a successful resuscitation can be extended by keeping the blood flow active, even partially, until trained medical help arrives on site.
 3